 Nomination and Remuneration Policy

-a) In preparation of annual accounts for the year ended 31 March 2017 the applicableaccounting standards have been followed and no material departures have been made from thesame;
+a) That in preparation of Financial Statements for the year ended 31 March 2020 theapplicable accounting standards have been followed and no material departures have beenmade from the same;

 b) The Directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit or loss of the Company for that year;